mytechnotalent/Go-Hacking/README.md

 <br>

-# Today's Tutorial [April 22, 2026]
+# Today's Tutorial [April 23, 2026]
-## Lesson 167: ARM-64 Course (Part 4 - Debugging "Hello World")
+## Lesson 168: ARM-64 Course (Part 5 - Hacking "Hello World")
-In this lesson we will debug our simple hello world program.
+In this lesson we will hack our simple hello world program.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.